qwerty12/mpv-winbuild/README.md

 * ffmpeg's libjxl support has been disabled.
 I will see if it can be enabled without causing failures at another date, but it's through mpv I've first heard of the format, so...

+* frei0r plugins are built.
+See the section below for more information.

 Everything else is pretty much the same as shinchiro's builds.